the-lean-crate/criner/README.md

 * …docs
 * …fixtures
 * …anything else that is used for development
-* _(…packagers can use source archives from Github or clone repositories for the data they need to run tests)_
+* _(…packagers can use source archives from GitHub or clone repositories for the data they need to run tests)_

 Based on these assumptions and conclusions, _The Criner Waste Report_ computes a suggestions for new `include` or `exclude` directives which prevent unnecessary data to be put into the crate archive.

-Due to the way Cargo handles these directives, `include` directives are deemed most powerful in the persuit of keeping the amount of patterns small, using
+Due to the way Cargo handles these directives, `include` directives are deemed most powerful in the pursuit of keeping the amount of patterns small, using
 [negative patterns][negative-include] where needed.
 Thus these will be recommended whenever feasible.

 This part of the initiative is [still under heavy development][criner-todo], but available as _ugly alpha_.